cagejsn/deskThree/README.md

 *MyScript cannot be used or you receive a MyScript certificate related error*

-Ensure your BundleID matches: `desk.deskThreeUT1`
+Ensure your BundleID matches: `com.desk.education`

 *A library is not detected by Xcode*